 The Erasmus+ UK National Agency issued a statement on 6 April 2017 confirming that access to the Erasmus+ programme will be available for years abroad taking place in academic years up to and including academic year 2018-19.

-The University does not yet know whether access to the Erasmus+ programme will be available for mobility taking place in academic years after 2017-18, as this depends on the impact of the result of the UK referendum on its membership of the EU.
+The University does not yet know whether access to the Erasmus+ programme will be available for years abroad taking place in academic years after 2018-19, as this depends on the impact of the result of the UK referendum on its membership of the EU.
 Information regarding the Erasmus+ programme will be updated on this page as soon as it is announced.
 You may also wish to refer to our dedicated webpage for details on the wider impact of the result of the referendum.